metaplex-foundation/metaplex-program-library/candy-machine-core/program/README.md

 # Metaplex Candy Machine Core (a.k.a.
 Candy Machine V3)

-> ⚠️ **Candy Machine V3 is currently experimental and has not been formally audited.
-Use in production
-> at your own risk.**

 ## Overview

 The Metaplex Protocol's `Candy Machine` is the leading minting and distribution program for fair NFT